-An astonishing 30,000 camels converge on the tiny desert town of Pushkar, in India's state of Rajasthan, for the annual Pushkar Fair.
-It's a fascinating and peculiar sight, and a great opportunity to witness an old traditional-style Indian festival.
+Thousands of camels converge on the tiny desert town of Pushkar, in India's state of Rajasthan, for the annual Pushkar Fair.
+It's a fascinating and peculiar sight, and a popular opportunity to witness an old traditional-style Indian festival.

 The original intention behind the Pushkar Camel Fair was to attract local camel and cattle traders to do business during the holy Kartik Purnima festival, held in Pushkar around the full moon in the Hindu lunar month of Kartika.